MicrosoftDocs/winrt-api/windows.ui.uiautomation/automationelement_isremotesystem.md

 ## -description

-Gets whether an element belongs to a remote application (one that isn’t running on the local machine).
+Gets whether the element belongs to a UI Automation provider that is not hosted natively on the user's local machine.

 ## -property-value

+True, if the element belongs to a UI Automation provider that is not hosted natively on the user's local machine.
+Otherwise, false.

 ## -remarks